How to Pick the Best Handgun Caliber For Hunting

 Contrary to popular belief, black bears are not all that hard to kill.
 What they can be is hard to stop if your shooting is bad and they become pissed off.
 For that reason, you need something that hits hard.
 The .357 Magnum is about the bottom end of a suitable bear cartridge when fired from a handgun and fortunately, due to the cartridge’s popularity, there are a lot of good loads to choose from.
 Ideally, you want a bullet that will expand wide and drive deep in order to deliver the most tissue destruction as possible.
 With over 500 foot-pounds of muzzle energy, the Federal Fusion 158-grain load is exactly that kind of load.
 The bullet’s jacket is fused to the bullet’s core, so it will expand wide and retain most of its weight while delivering bone-breaking, skull-crushing performance.

-10mm: For Wild Boar, Feral Hogs, and Deer Over 250 Pounds
+10mm: The Best Handgun Caliber For Hunting Wild Boar, Feral Hogs, and Deer Over 250 Pounds

 Smaller caliber cartridges like the .357 Magnum and .327 Federal Magnum will work well for feral hogs and wild boar.
 However, if you’ve done much hunting for either, you understand that sometimes when the shooting starts things can get a bit Western.
 This makes a cartridge like the 10mm, which is available in semi-automatics with a higher capacity than a revolver, a good choice.
 Originally developed for the now-defunct Bren 10 auto pistol with input from Gunsite Academy founder Jeff Cooper, the 10mm was once the choice cartridge of the FBI.
 After the introduction of the .40 S&W, its popularity started to wane.
 But now with the renewed interest in hunting with a handgun—especially semi-automatic handguns—the 10mm is more popular than ever.
 Though suitable for critters up to the size of elk, whacking hogs is where it shines, especially when loaded with the new 135-grain MonoFlex bullet in the Hornady Handgun Hunter line.